umccr/RNAsum/README.md

 The publically available TCGA datasets are expected to demonstrate prominent [batch effects](https://www.ncbi.nlm.nih.gov/pubmed/20838408) when compared to the in-house WTS data due to differences in applied experimental procedures and analytical pipelines.
 Moreover, TCGA data may include samples from tissue material of lower quality and cellularity compared to samples processed using local protocols.
 To address these issues, we have built a high-quality internal reference cohort processed using the same pipelines as input data (see [Data pre-processing](./workflow.md#data-pre-processing) section on the [workflow](./workflow.md) page).

-This internal reference set of **40 pancreatic cancer samples** is based on WTS data generated at **[UMCCR](https://research.unimelb.edu.au/centre-for-cancer-research/our-research/precision-oncology-research-group)** and processed with **[bcbio-nextgen RNA-seq](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#rna-seq)** and **[DRAGEN RNA](https://sapac.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/edico-genome-inc-dragen-rna-pipeline.html)** pipelines to minimise potential batch effects between investigated samples and the reference cohort and to make sure the data are comparable.
+This internal reference set of **40 pancreatic cancer samples** is based on WTS data generated at **[UMCCR](https://research.unimelb.edu.au/centre-for-cancer-research/our-research/precision-oncology-research-group)** and processed with **[bcbio-nextgen RNA-seq](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#rna-seq)** pipeline to minimise potential batch effects between investigated samples and the reference cohort and to make sure the data are comparable.
 The internal reference cohort assembly is summarised in [Pancreatic-data-harmonization](https://github.com/umccr/Pancreatic-data-harmonization/tree/master/expression/in-house) repository.

 ###### Note